History of Sex in Cinema:

 Bachelor Party 2: The Last Temptation (2008)

-This was a direct-to-DVD reimagined 'sequel' 24 years later about a three-day party in Miami.
-The sex comedy was released in an R-rated and unrated version, with lots of topless females (non-main cast members), including strippers, naked caddies, bare stewardesses, and nude shower buddies.
+This sex comedy was a direct-to-DVD reimagined 'sequel' 24 years later about a three-day party in Miami.
+It was released in an R-rated and unrated version.

 [See other entries: "Raunchy Teen-Sex Comedies of the 1980s."]